Ierotheos15/WebOS/DEVLOG1.md

 ## What I have done

 - Added a heading and introduction for IerOS
-- Included a photo of my cats
+- Included a picture of my cats
-- Added a GitHub icon link to the my profile
+- Added a blue GitHub icon link to the my profile

 ## Current state